tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 +++
 ## Grin's Emmision scheme

-- Number of coins not capped to a fixed supply.
+- Grin - Not capped to a fixed supply
 - Static emission rate: constant 60 Grin is released as a reward for solving every block
 - block goal of 60 seconds
-- Result in 1 coin being created every second.
+- Result in 1 coin being created every second

++++
-Grins motivations for static emission rate:
+## Grins motivations for static emission rate

-- No upper limit on coins amount
+- No upper limit on number of coins
 - Inflation will tend to zero over time
-- Mitigate effect of lost coins
+- Mitigate the effect of lost coins
 - Encourage spending rather than holding

 +++